Edw590/AdvancedCommandsDetection/README.md

 # Advanced Commands Detection
-An advanced assistant commands detection engine (no AI, but understands complex sentences)

 I made it for my virtual assistant, VISOR, but it can be used anywhere, not just with my assistant, and in any OS/architecture that Go can compile to (I only have releases for Android in AAR package form because I'm not using it anywhere else).